 Lung cancer surgery is an option for some patients depending on the type, location and stage of their lung cancer and other medical conditions.
-Attempts to cure lung cancer with the surgery will remove the tumor along with some surrounding lung tissue.
+Attempts to cure lung cancer with the surgery involve removing the tumor along with some surrounding lung tissue and often lymph nodes in the region of the tumor.
 Removing the tumor with lung cancer surgery is considered the best option when the cancer is localized and unlikely to have spread.
 This includes early stage non-small cell lung cancers and carcinoid tumors.

-Surgery may be the first step in lung cancer treatment or it may follow other treatments.
+Surgery may be the only step in lung cancer treatment, the first step or it may follow other treatments.
 The following surgical procedures are used to treat lung cancer:

 How Is Lung Cancer Surgery Performed?